sakshamwalia707/Rubiks-Cube-Solver/README.md

 ## Solvers

-### DFS Solver

-Performs a depth-first search to solve the cube.
-It searches deeper into the state space before backtracking.

 ### BFS Solver

 Performs a breadth-first search to solve the cube.
 It explores all neighbor states at the present depth prior to moving on to states at the next depth level.

-### IDDFS Solver

-Combines the space-efficiency of DFS with the optimality of BFS.
-It performs DFS with increasing depth limits until a solution is found.

 ## Contributing